 Sometimes, writers and writing instructors can be dogmatic about the fiction-writing approach they choose.
 Having found an approach that works for them, they may imply that anyone who deviates from their method is doing it wrong.
 Ingermanson takes a different tack with his snowflake method; he invites fellow writers to take or leave parts or the entire method depending on whether or not it works for them.

 At the core of the snowflake approach is a great motivator for fiction writers: the method starts small, with a single overarching idea, and invites the writer to begin expanding the idea from that central point.
 This can be helpful to the writer who sits down at either the beginning of a novel or just an outline, writes “Chapter One” and then becomes intimidated at the thought of all the empty pages ahead.
+It is also an excellent way of planning or writing that shorter cousin of a novel, the novella.

 Understanding the ten steps of the snowflake method can help writers decide what parts may be useful and whether they want to follow the entire programme or adapt parts of it for their own uses.